Trujillo707/Music-Directory-Shuffler/README.md

 Assumes you give it a proper directory, anything that happens due to a mistake is on the user.

 # Instructions
-Compile my .cpp with the compiler of your choice then run it in a terminal.
+Compile my [Music File Randomizer.cpp](https://github.com/Trujillo707/Music-Directory-Shuffler/blob/d22097cac7d20ef3a99352103263779f61b20400/Music%20File%20Randomizer/Music%20File%20Randomizer.cpp) with the compiler of your choice then run it in a terminal.
 This program was made with C++20 support, however it should compile and run fine on C++17.
 Run this in any terminal of your choice, the location of the executable you compiled doesn't matter at all as well.
+If you have no clue what I am talking about, many others online can explain this better than I can.

 # Here is a picture of my cat.